52sketches/52sketches.github.io/_posts/2020-11-05-52-Sketches-Episode-005.md

 ## Transcript

 Rob Head  0:03
-52 sketches, Episode Five, rock musician, Arden Leigh
+52 Sketches, Episode Five, rock musician, Arden Leigh

 Jennifer Head  0:12
-Welcome to 52 sketches, a podcast about creativity and creative practices. here's your host, Rob head.
+Welcome to 52 Sketches, a podcast about creativity and creative practices. here's your host, Rob Head.

 Rob Head  0:21
-Welcome to the 52 sketches Podcast.
-I am your host, Rob head.
+Welcome to the 52 Sketches Podcast.
+I am your host, Rob Head.
 We're here to talk about living a creative life, creativity, hats and practices, habits, strategies for making wonderful things.
 Today, I'm so pleased to welcome Arden Leigh, a performing artist and facilitator living and working in Los Angeles.
 Arden Leigh is the creator and facilitator of the repatterning project, of course in understanding the human operating system and repatterning trauma imprints and social conditioning in order to achieve creative freedom.
 She is also the creator and frontwoman of any pop rock project Arden and the wolves

 little taste of who can you trust by Arden in the wolves?
 Love that track is so good.
 So welcome, Arden.
 Lee,